common-voice/common-voice/CONTRIBUTING.md

 2. Click "Applications" from the dashboard.
 Create a new one, or use the default application.
 3. Go to "Applications" and click on the Settings icon next to your application.
 4. Add `http://localhost:9000/callback` to the "Allowed Callback URLs" list.
-5. If you're using Docker, copy the following keys from the Auth0 application into `.env-local-docker`.
+5. If you're using Docker, copy the following keys from the Auth0 application into `/.env-local-docker`.
 These are found in the same Settings tab as the "Allowed Callback URLs".

 ```env
 CV_AUTH0_DOMAIN = "<domain_here>"